Umar ibn Abd al-Aziz: Death

-On 26 May 2020, during the Syrian Civil War, Iran-backed militias reportedly raided Umar's mausoleum as shown in video footage published by pro-Syrian government pages on social media.
-Another video showed the grave opened and emptied.
-No information was available about where the remains buried inside were moved.

 Assessment and legacy

 The unanimous view in the Muslim traditional sources is that Umar was pious and ruled like a true Muslim in singular opposition to the other Umayyad caliphs, who were generally considered "godless usurpers, tyrants and playboys".
 The tradition recognized Umar as an authentic caliph, while the other Umayyads were viewed as kings.
-In the view of Hawting, this is partly based on the historical facts and Umar's character and actions.
+In the view of Gerald Hawting, this is partly based on the historical facts and Umar's character and actions.
 He holds that Umar "truly as all evidence indicates was a man of honour, dignity and a ruler worthy of every respect".
 As a result of this and his short term in office, it is difficult to assess the achievements of his caliphate and his motives.
 Indeed, Kennedy calls Umar "the most puzzling character among the Marwanid rulers".
 As Kennedy states "He was a pious individual who attempted to solve the problems of his day in a way which would reconcile the needs of his dynasty and state with the demands of Islam".
 In the assessment of H. A. R. Gibb, Umar acted to prevent the collapse of the caliphate by "maintaining the unity of the Arabs; removing the grievances of the mawālī; and reconciling political life with the claims of religion."